It's Summer, Let's Read!

 Books about dogs make up some of the best of children's literature.
-Clear space for these new ones on your shelf.
+Clear space for these stories about man's best friend on your shelf.

 In this follow-up to A Curious Collection of Cats, Franco and Wertz once again combine humorous illustrations and verse to showcase everything's that loveable about our furry friends.

 3. Racing in the Rain: My Life as a Dog by Garth Stein.
 Grades 3-7

 This adaptation of the heartwarming novel for adults is told from the point of view of Enzo, a golden retriever who dreams of becoming a race car driver just like his owner, Denny.